SCRN Exam - Stroke Certified Registered Nurse

 Study Material

-BoardCerts SCRN Question Bank
+SCRN Question Bank by BoardCerts

 The Stroke Certified Registered Nurse (SCRN) certification exam evaluates a candidate's expertise across key content areas, ensuring comprehensive knowledge in stroke care.
 These primary content areas are:

-• Anatomy, Physiology, and Pathophysiology of Stroke (18.7%): This area covers brain anatomy, types of stroke, and related disorders.
+• Anatomy, Physiology, and Pathophysiology of Stroke (16.5%): This area covers brain anatomy, types of stroke, and related disorders.

-• Primary and Secondary Preventative Care (12.7%): This area highlights education on risk factors and preventative strategies.
+• Primary and Secondary Preventative Care (11.2%): This area highlights education on risk factors and preventative strategies.

-For more detailed blueprint outline, please review the SCRN exam blueprint, which can be found here: Preparation and Resources
+For a more detailed blueprint outline, please review the SCRN exam blueprint, which can be found here: Preparation and Resources

 Exam Categories: Percentage Distribution